 There are additional tours that you can take at the Old Town.
 Prague Food tours are very popular – where you can taste Czech cuisines and beer.
 Book a 3 hour Beer tasting tour here

 Ghost Tours are another “in” thing to do in Prague.
 Ghost tours in Old Town are very spooky and interesting at the same time.
 It is a walking tour, where you will hear legends and stories of some notorious and unheard side of Prague’s by-gone past.
-Book your Ghost Tour here
+Don’t forget to add Ghost tours to your Prague Itinerary, book your Ghost Tour here

 If you are interested in enjoying a boat ride or cruise on the Vltava river, you can do that from the Old Town area.
 A unique concept, called “botels” exists here, where boats with standard hotel facilities like wifi, toilet, bed, etc are available to rent.
 River cruises in the evening are very popular as well.
 You can see the city of Prague shine in all of its glory in the evening.